Nursing Home Attorney: How Can We Address Nursing Home Abuse?

 Numerous studies have been done and articles have been written about how to prevent nursing home abuse, yet still abuse and neglect occur at alarming rates.
 This has our nursing home attorney asking “how can we address nursing home abuse?”
 What can really be done to help preserve the health and wellbeing of vulnerable elderly Americans?

-At Brown & Brothers, we know all too well how frequently elder abuse and neglect occurs.
+At Brown, Christie & Green, we know all too well how frequently elder abuse and neglect occurs.
 Our goal is to help clients protect their legal rights, understand the nature of abuse and neglect, and be a part of the system that shines light on preventative techniques that work.
 Read on to learn more about the problem of nursing home abuse and neglect, and some strategies to address these atrocities that could make a difference.
 Contact a nursing home attorney directly to learn more about your individual case.

 Nursing Home Abuse and Neglect: The Problem

 According to the National Elder Mistreatment Study (NEMS), one out of every 10 elder adults will experience some form of abuse or neglect, including:

 The victims of these horrible acts suffer in many ways, with many experiencing a significant decline in their physical and emotional health.
 Nursing home abuse victims also face a higher risk of death, even among peers with similar general health status.